Mimetis/Dotmim.Sync/docs/Provision.rst

     var serverScope = await agent1.RemoteOrchestrator.GetServerScopeInfoAsync("v0", progress: progress);

     // provision
-    var clientScope = await agent1.LocalOrchestrator.ProvisionAsync(serverScope, overwrite:true, progress:progress);
+    var clientScope = await agent1.LocalOrchestrator.ProvisionAsync(serverScope,
+                                                                    overwrite:true, progress:progress);

     Console.WriteLine("Sql Server client1 Provision done.");

-| You can use an interceptor as well, that can automate this step (if you are not updating your client application after a database schema update).
+| You can use an interceptor as well, that can automate this step (if you are not able to update your client application after a database schema update).
 | Basically, the interceptor ``OnConflictingSetup`` is called every time a setup from the server is different from the one on the client.
 | You can choose then to update your database accordingly: